aehogan/lammps-induced-dipole-polarization-pair-style/README.md

+**This is outdated, please use the polarization styles included in the newest version of LAMMPS**

 This is the home of a pair style for LAMMPS that includes induced dipole polarization.
 The attribute "static_polarizability" is added with units of distance^3.
 The single pair_style lj/cut/coul/long/polarization command described below is also added.
 For more information and implementation details about induced dipole interactions see section 8 of the included pdf file "Theory and simulation of metal-organic materials and biomolecules" in the polarization folder.

 **IMPORTANT: This pair style does not work with multiple processors.** Undefined behavior will happen if you attempt to use this pair style with more than one process.